typhoonworks/lotus/guides/caching.md

 ### Basic Configuration

-Add caching to your Lotus configuration:
+Lotus ships with built-in cache profiles (`:results`, `:schema`, `:options`) that work without any configuration.
+To enable caching, just add the cache adapter to your Lotus configuration:

 ```elixir
 # config/config.exs